Colorado Tick Fever Medication

 Medication Summary

 No specific treatment exists for Colorado tick fever.
 Regular use of antipyretics provides symptomatic relief.
-Although ribavirin has some activity against the causative viral pathogen in animal experiments, there are no human data to support its use in this setting.
+Although ribavirin has shown some activity against the causative viral pathogen in animal experiments, there are no human data to support its use in this setting.

 Analgesics, Other